ECAVI-Development-Team/ECAVI/README.md

 ### The ECAVI Library - Setup

-Find the full installation guide in the [ECAVI-InstallationGuide.docx](https://github.com/NenaBas/ECAVI-release-v2/blob/master/ECAVI-InstallationGuide.docx) file.
+Find the full installation guide in the [ECAVI-InstallationGuide.pdf](https://github.com/NenaBas/ECAVI-release-v2/blob/master/ECAVI-InstallationGuide.pdf) file.

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Built With